package-url/purl-spec/README.rst

     canonical form.
 The second `purl` with a '//' is an acceptable `purl` but is an invalid URI/URL per rfc3986::

-            pkg:gem/ruby-advisory-db-check@0.12.4
-            pkg://gem/ruby-advisory-db-check@0.12.4
+            pkg:pl/ruby/gem/ruby-advisory-db-check@0.12.4
+            pkg://pl/ruby/gem/ruby-advisory-db-check@0.12.4

+- **group**
+  - The package `group` is composed only of ASCII letters and numbers, '.', '+' and '-' (period, plus, and dash)
+  - The `group` cannot start with a number
+  - The `group` cannot contains spaces
+  - The `group` must NOT be percent-encoded
+  - The `group` is case insensitive.
+The canonical form is lowercase

 - **type**:

-  - The package `type` is composed only of ASCII letters and numbers, '.', '+' and '-' (period, plus, and dash)
-  - The `type` cannot start with a number
-  - The `type` cannot contains spaces
-  - The `type` must NOT be percent-encoded
-  - The `type` is case insensitive.
-The canonical form is lowercase
+  - One or more components, each one is has the same requirements as to `group`.
+Unless stated otherwise, consists of 1 component.

 - **namespace**: